 With the anti-racism movement around the world in need of everyone’s support, you’ve probably been left wondering how you can help in a practical, tangible way.
-In addition to making donations, signing petitions and educating yourself on the history of these injustices, one positive thing you can do to action right now is to support black-owned businesses.
+In addition to making donations, signing petitions and educating yourself on the history of racism, one positive thing you can do to action right now is to support black-owned businesses.

 The beauty world is full of brilliant black-owned brands offering gorgeous options for every area of your daily routine, from haircare and skincare to make-up.
 Here are just some of your favourites – the next time you run out of a product, consider topping up your stash with them.

 The black-owned beauty brands you should have on your radar

 Bea is the cosmeceutical science-led skincare brand from Harley Street-trained skin specialist Bianca Estelle.
 The range offers edits of products to tackle a range of different skin concerns, from pigmentation to sensitivity to a targeted acne care line.
 If you’re not sure where to start, the 5-step daily regime has dozens of five-star reviews.

 Award-winning hairdresser Charlotte’s Manketti Oil-infused haircare is stocked by Space NK and Net-A-Porter, and makes a seriously nourishing, replenishing treat for your locks, especially if you’ve got natural curls.
 The shampoo and conditioner are great everyday staples, but for hair that’s really thirsty, the hair oil will revive its natural bounce and shine.

 Uoma Beauty, founded by Nigerian former-LVMH executive Sharon Chuter, has a simple message: beauty comes in every colour.
 Shade ranges in foundation and concealer are impressively inclusive, while buys like lipsticks and palettes are comprised of bright eye-catching hues.
 In the UK, you can shop it at Cult Beauty and Beauty Bay.